shivannis/xandr-docs-public/xandr-docs/articles/monetize/data-cost-calculation-mechanics.md

 ### When the segments are positively targeted (inclusion targeting)

 The buyer will be charged for all segments that were used to win the bid.
 The group of used segments will be passed through the data provider's pricing methodology as described in the provider's rate cards to determine a bundled price.
-Contact your Xandr representative or data provider for segment pricing information.
+Contact your Microsoft Advertising representative or data provider for segment pricing information.

 ### When the segments are negatively targeted (exclusion targeting)